paapaabdullahm/ubuntu-desktop-ansible-config/README.md

     <tr>
         <td width="25%"><i>jetbrains-idea-plugins</i></td>
         <td width="40%">
           Intellij IDEA IDE Plugins.
-The plugin repository is provided at <a href="http://plugins.jetbrains.com/idea">plugins.jetbrains.com/idea</a>
+The plugin repository is provided at <a href="http://plugins.jetbrains.com/idea"><i>plugins.jetbrains.com/idea</i></a>
         </td>
         <td width="35%">
-          You can add or remove plugins from the following location: <i>idea&#x2011;plugins/defaults/main.yml</i>.
+          You can add or remove plugins from the following location: <a href="./roles/jetbrains-idea-plugins/defaults/main.yml"><i>jetbrains-idea-plugins/defaults/main.yml</i></a>.
 You need the <i>id</i> of a plugin if you want to add it to the list.
 To do this search for the plugin's github repo and look for the &lt;id&gt; tag inside the <i>META&#x2011;INF/plugin.xml</i> file.
         </td>
     </tr>
     <tr>